Francesca Romana D'Antuono

-Professional career
+Francesca Romana D'Antuono (born 1987) is an Italian politician and the co-president of Volt Europa political party.
+After working in marketing, D'Antuono became involved with Volt.
+She served as a local coordinator for Volt Italia from 2019 to 2020 and later its coordinator of public relations.
+In October 2021, she was elected co-president of Volt Europa alongside Reinier van Lanschot.
+In November 2023, she was re-elected co-president, alongside Mels Klabbers from Volt Netherlands.

+Life and Career

 D'Antuono was born in the Italian region of Campania and grew up in Rome.
 She studied pharmacy at Sapienza University of Rome from 2006 to 2010, then continued her studies at the University of Geneva, later specializing in marketing, management, and health policy in 2014-2015.
 In subsequent years, she worked in marketing for AstraZeneca in Milan, Menarini in Florence, and Berlin-Chemie in Berlin.

-In 2021, after being elected Co-President of Volt, D'Antuono decided to put her professional career on hold to focus entirely on activism and politics.

-Political Activity

-Francesca Romana D'Antuono is currently the co-president of Volt Europa alongside Mels Klabbers.